Dad killed while video chatting in Long Island home, son arrested

 The incident was reported around noon Thursday at a residence on Dixon Avenue.

-Suffolk County police say the 72-year-old victim, Dwight Powers, was on a video chat with about 20 people when he was stabbed by his 33-year-old son.
+Suffolk County police say the 72-year-old victim, Dwight Powers, was on a video chat with about 20 people when he was stabbed by his 32-year-old son.

 Police say people on the video chat noticed the man fall and became concerned.
 Then they saw another naked person on the screen.